Business Compliance12 min read30 April 2026

 Tier 1: Full AML/CFT Programme Required

-These businesses must implement comprehensive AML/CFT frameworks including CDD, ongoing monitoring, record-keeping, staff training, and STR filing:
+These businesses need comprehensive frameworks — CDD, ongoing monitoring, record-keeping, staff training, and STR filing:

 • Banks and financial institutions (MAS-regulated)